General Achievement Test: Section A only

+Section A and Section B

+Students who completed both parts of the General Achievement Test will be issued a standardised score between 0 and 50 in addition to the statements above.
+The score is calculated in the same way as VCE study scores, which compare a student's performance in relation to all other students who undertook that study.
+Scores are given to three areas of interest: Writing and written communication, Reading and humanities/arts/social sciences, and Numeracy and mathematics/science/technology.
+If the student has been given EAL status, it is also noted on the Statement of Results.

+Study scores are calculated according to a normal distribution, where the mean is 30 and the standard deviation is 7, with most study scores falling in the range 23 to 37, and a study score of 40 or more places a student in the top 9% of all students in that subject.
+This statement is also given in the bottom section with the following table:

 GATchphrase

 In 2009, a student-organised movement headed by Lucas Shipsides and fuelled by Facebook brought the GAT to the attention of the national press, by suggesting that students make as many references to actor George Clooney as possible in their answers.
-This became known as 'Project Clooney '09'.
+This became known as "Project Clooney '09".
 Over 8,000 students are believed to have participated in the statewide prank/meme.

 After this level of participation was observed, it became customary, as a form of parody/protest, to incorporate GAT catch phrases, or GATchphrases in the test in following years.
-Each year, an event is started on Facebook that gains popularity and is promoted to be used by students state-wide.
-Recent years have included Nic Nat in the GAT (2013), Schapelle Corby (2014) and The Cat in the Hat in the GAT (2015).
 In late April 2016 a poll was held on the VCE Discussion Space Facebook group to choose the "Gatchphrase" for that year.
 Over 1,500 votes were cast, with the theme of Shannon Noll was robbed of the 2003 Australian Idol title winning with over 1,000 votes.
 A public Facebook event page was created for the theme, and by the date of the GAT it had an attendance of over 3,600 students.